- Stock: In Stock

 - Scrubbing Mode: dual roller brushes and the squeegee perform deep wet scrubbing on hard floors — polished concrete, tiles, epoxy resin, marble, and terrazzo.

-- Sweeping Mode: side brush + sweeping roller brush + mopping-vacuuming part execute a combined sweep, vacuum, and dust-mop pass in a single run.
+- Sweeping Mode: side brush, sweeping roller brush, and the mopping-vacuuming part run a combined sweep, vacuum, and dust-mop pass in one cycle.

-- Carpet Vacuuming Mode: side brush + sweeping brush + optional carpet nozzle attachment for effective cleaning on short-pile commercial carpets.
+- Carpet Vacuuming Mode: side brush and sweeping brush pair with an optional carpet nozzle attachment for short-pile commercial carpets.

-- Silent Mopping Mode: the blower is disabled to minimise operating noise, making it suitable for hotel floors, open offices, and other sound-sensitive environments during business hours.
+- Silent Mopping Mode: the blower switches off to cut operating noise, suiting hotel floors and open offices during business hours.

 17000 Pa Suction: No Residue on the Floor

-The CC1 generates up to 17000 Pa of suction pressure — strong enough to draw dirty water from floor joints, grout lines, and surface micro-irregularities where lower-powered machines leave residue.
-The 63 cm squeegee and mopping-vacuuming part cleaning width ensures each wet pass exits the floor dry.
-Suction path clearance starts at 70 cm minimum passage width, keeping the robot operational even in narrow service corridors.
+The CC1 generates up to 17000 Pa of suction pressure — strong enough to draw dirty water out of floor joints, grout lines, and surface micro-irregularities where lower-powered machines leave residue.
+A 63 cm squeegee and mopping-vacuuming part width ensures each wet pass exits the floor dry, while a 70 cm minimum path clearance keeps the robot operational in narrow service corridors.

-The promotional graphic below illustrates the bottom-up view of the CC1's suction head with airflow visualisation, confirming the wide-channel design that maintains consistent dirty-water recovery across the full cleaning width.
+The graphic below illustrates the bottom-up view of the CC1's suction head with airflow visualisation across the full cleaning width.

 PUDU SLAM Navigation: Dual-Mode Positioning in Complex Spaces

-The CC1 navigates via the proprietary PUDU SLAM positioning system, running both visual SLAM and laser SLAM simultaneously.
-Dual-mode positioning makes the robot resilient to challenging indoor conditions: poor lighting, featureless corridors, glass facades, and rearranged floor furniture.
-The solid-state LiDAR delivers 360° horizontal scan coverage, while the RGBD camera and ultrasonic radar add near-field depth awareness for obstacle detection below the LiDAR scan plane.
+The CC1 navigates via the proprietary PUDU SLAM positioning system, running visual SLAM (camera-based simultaneous localisation and mapping) and laser SLAM at the same time.
+Dual-mode positioning makes the robot resilient to poor lighting, featureless corridors, glass facades, and rearranged floor furniture.
+A solid-state LiDAR delivers 360° horizontal scan coverage, while an RGBD camera and ultrasonic radar add near-field depth awareness below the LiDAR scan plane.

 Breakpoint Resume: No Lost Coverage

-When battery power drops during an active cleaning task, the CC1 navigates to the charging station, recharges fully, then returns to the exact interruption point and continues from where it stopped.
-No zone is double-cleaned; no zone is skipped.
-This matters most for large retail floors, hotel lobbies, and open-plan office areas where a single charge cycle may not cover the full assigned area.
+When battery power drops during an active task, the CC1 navigates to the charging station, recharges fully, then returns to the exact interruption point and continues from there.
+No zone is double-cleaned and none is skipped — a relevant behaviour for large retail floors, hotel lobbies, and open-plan offices where one charge cycle may not cover the full assigned area.

 Autonomous Water Management: Hands-Free Operation

 The CC1 carries symmetric 15 L tanks — one for clean solution, one for dirty water recovery.
-In conjunction with the optional docking station, autonomous water filling, draining, and charging all occur without operator involvement.
-The optional mobile water station works alongside the docking station to eliminate any need for fixed plumbing connections in the workspace — the robot can be deployed in areas where pipe runs are not practical.
+Paired with the optional docking station, water filling, draining, and charging all occur without operator involvement.
+The optional mobile water station works alongside the docking station to remove any need for fixed plumbing connections, so the robot can be deployed where pipe runs are not practical.

-The PUDU CC1 green model is shown below docked at its charging and water management station, illustrating the compact footprint of the full autonomous servicing ecosystem.
+The green PUDU CC1 model is shown below docked at its charging and water management station, illustrating the compact footprint of the full servicing setup.

-The docking station (front view below) manages the charging contact plate, visual positioning marker, and water connection interfaces in a compact white unit designed to blend into commercial service areas without visual disruption.
+The station itself (front view below) manages the charging contact plate, a visual positioning marker, and water connection interfaces in a compact white unit designed to blend into service areas.

 Three-Component Ecosystem

-PUDU offers the CC1 in three service configurations.
-The charging-only station handles autonomous power management.
+PUDU offers the CC1 in three service configurations, each sold separately from the robot.
+The charging-only station handles autonomous power management alone.
 The full docking station adds automated water supply and drainage.
-The mobile water station — designed as a companion to the docking station — removes the requirement for fixed plumbing entirely.
-All three accessories are sold separately from the robot.
+The mobile water station acts as a companion to the docking station and removes the requirement for fixed plumbing entirely.

-The image below captures the complete PUDU CC1 ecosystem: the cleaning robot (green, left), the docking station (centre), and the mobile water station (right).
+The image below captures the complete PUDU CC1 ecosystem: the cleaning robot, the docking station, and the mobile water station shown together.

 Digital Cleaning Reports: Area, Time, and Water Tracking

 Facility managers rarely have direct oversight of every cleaning cycle.
 The CC1 app — Android-based, accessible over 4G or WiFi — automatically logs cleaning frequency, total surface area covered, operating hours, and water consumption per session.
-A daily-vs-weekly area trend chart highlights cleaning consistency, while a floor heatmap identifies zones cleaned more than four times daily on average.
-All data is captured and timestamped without manual input.
+A daily-vs-weekly area trend chart highlights cleaning consistency, while a floor heatmap flags zones cleaned more than four times daily.
+All data is timestamped without manual input.

-The dashboard below shows a single CC1 unit accumulating 33,723 m² of total cleaned area across 15 sessions in 50 operating hours — with clean water and dirty water volume indicators running in parallel.
+The dashboard below shows a single CC1 unit accumulating 33,723 m² of total cleaned area across 15 sessions in 50 h of operating time, with clean- and dirty-water volume indicators running in parallel.

 Multi-Robot Fleet and Map Management

 The same app supports multi-robot fleet views, selection across up to four saved floor maps, virtual wall and no-go zone editing, and scheduled task configuration.
-Before each autonomous run, the robot verifies battery level, water level, and physical position at the start marker — ensuring task integrity even for overnight scheduled cycles.
+Before each autonomous run, the robot verifies battery level, water level, and physical position at the start marker, protecting task integrity even for overnight cycles.

-The collage below shows five app screens simultaneously: the active task panel with pause/cancel controls (far left), the robot fleet list with per-robot status (second), the live device status panel showing water and battery percentages (centre), the map detail editor with virtual walls and task areas marked (fourth), and the map selection screen (far right).
+The collage below shows five app screens together: the active task panel with pause and cancel controls, the fleet list with per-robot status, the live device status panel, the map editor with virtual walls, and the map selection screen.

 What's in the Box